Learn the procedures, steps, risks, and requirements for performing phlebotomy.

 - Less Than Thirty – You’ve probably heard this in your training, but it never hurts to hear it again.
 The World Health Organization guidelines suggest keeping the angle of insertion at 30 degrees or less (15 is ideal) to avoid passing through the vein.

 - Label Immediately – There’s nothing worse than getting a great stick, drawing a great sample, then forgetting to label it right away.
 Actually, there is something worse… and that’s mixing up samples because they weren’t labeled at the bedside.
-For your sake and the patient’s sake, label all sample immediately, even if things are going a mile a minute.
+For your sake and the patient’s sake, label all samples immediately, even if things are going a mile a minute.

 - Know When to Quit – Just can’t get that blood sample?
 Veins just aren’t cooperating?
 Here’s something else to consider—getting help.
 Don’t think of it as failure or defeat, think of it as making the best decision for your patient.
 Getting a fresh set of eyes on the situation might be all that’s needed to finally draw a good sample, and knowing when to seek help is the mark of a pro.